spencertipping/ni/doc/ni_by_example_2.md

 * [Go](http://go-wise.blogspot.com/2011/09/go-on-hadoop.html)
 * [Perl](http://www.perlmonks.org/?node_id=859535)

 It would it take me at least an hour to get through the tutorial in the language I know best (Python).
-Look at how convoluted the Java program is; it was taken from the Apache Hadoop site(!).
+Look at how convoluted the Java program is; can you imagine trying to explain what it actually means to someone who isn't already highly skilled in the language?

 What's more important is that all of the examples above are completely uninspired, joyless programs.
-There isn't a single example of a program above that doesn't, on an existential level, suck.
+Every single one of those programs makes make me hate programming.

-I wrote the `ni` spell in about 5 seconds, and at this point, I bet it didn't take more than a couple of minutes for you to write the program, either.
+`ni` does the opposite.
+I wrote the `ni` spell in about 5 seconds, and I can explain how it works in about 30.
+Even at this early stage, I bet it didn't take more than a couple of minutes to figure out how to write the program either.
 It's easily tested, readable, concise, and beautiful.
-You should be excited about the possibilities of what's coming next.
+You should be excited about the possibilities just over the horizon.

 Congrats on finishing this chapter of the tutorial.
-In the next chapter we'll develop tools that will
+In the first two chapters, you've been introduced tools for manipulating and expanding individual rows of data; in the next chapter we'll develop tools that condense and combine multiple rows of data into one.
+We'll also look at some specialized `ni` functions, and `ni` interoperability with Ruby, Lisp, and Python/numpy.